The Home of Tibetan Buddhist Texts in Translation

 dakja dak jé dzokpa lé

-Thus by completing the purification of the objects to be purified,
+So, by perfecting the purification of objects to be purified,

 ཡོངས་གྲུབ་གདན་གསུམ་ཚང་བའི་ལྷ༔